That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you

-Spacesuits take 5,000 hours to make, costs 1 million dollars, weigh about 110 pounds, and have 11 layers of material.
+Spacesuits take 5,000 hours to make, cost 1 million dollars, weigh about 110 pounds and have 11 layers of material.

 There are more than 70 species of mushrooms that glow in the dark.

 There is a Guinness world record for the longest amount of time needed to create an official government – it is held by Belgium.

 Some butterfly species are extremely fast; the Skipper Butterfly can fly faster than a horse can run.

 Canadian law requires citizens to answer a math question when entering sweepstakes.
 This is done to add some aspect of skill to the contest.

 Neptune was the first planet to be found through mathematical predictions rather than telescopic location.